UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/README.md

 Run `npm test` in the project root to execute the unit tests via [Jest](https://jestjs.io).

+## Wiki

+The wiki can contains all meeting notes and major design decisions and rationale.
+The wiki can be found [here.](https://github.com/UOA-CS732-SE750-Students-2022/project-group-jade-jaguars/wiki).

 ## Contributors

 - Andreas Knapp (wqsz7xn#9473)